Gus-ps/Guass_Project/README.md

 - YouTube embed: The app extracts the video ID and uses the official `https://www.youtube.com/embed/{id}` iframe for embedding videos.
 If it cannot parse an ID it shows a link instead.

 ---

+## Post-deadline update — YouTube filtering (added 2025-11-06)

+Note: This change was implemented after the project deadline.

+- What changed: The backend now excludes YouTube "Shorts" and will skip videos shorter than approximately 10 minutes.
+This helps the pipeline favor longer-form, educational, and analyst-style videos that typically produce more substantive comments and higher-quality discussion.
+- Why: Shorts and very short clips often contain low-value comments and noise (promotions, one-liners, or off-topic reactions).
+Requiring longer videos improves comment quality and the LLM's ability to synthesize meaningful social sentiment.
+- Customize: The duration cutoff is implemented as a strict threshold in `src/backend.py` (10 minutes = 600 seconds).

+---